MultiSessionCollab: Learning User Preferences with Memory to Improve Long-Term Collaboration: Introduction

 Finally, we conduct a human user study with 19 participants who engage in three consecutive collaborative sessions with an agent across coding, writing, and problem-solving tasks.
 Results align with our experimental findings and demonstrate that equipping agents with memory improves collaboration quality across sessions.
 Participants described these agents as more personalized and proactive, while also identifying challenges in cross-domain preference generalization.

-The contributions of our work are: \begin{itemize}[leftmargin=12pt,topsep=0pt] \itemsep -0.5ex \item We introduce \textsc{MultiSessionCollab} to evaluate how well conversational agents can learn user preferences and leverage them to improve interactions during multi-session collaboration. \item We develop long-term collaborative agents equipped with memory that enables them to learn and leverage user preferences over time. \item We present an RL framework that trains agents to generate more comprehensive reflections and update memory more effectively by using rewards derived from user behavior signals. \item Through extensive experiments and a human user study, we demonstrate that memory has a positive impact on multi-session collaboration. \end{itemize}
+The contributions of our work are: \begin{itemize}[leftmargin=12pt,topsep=0pt] \itemsep -0.5ex \item We introduce \textsc{MultiSessionCollab} to evaluate how well conversational agents can learn user preferences and leverage them to improve interactions during multi-session collaboration. \item We develop long-term collaborative agents equipped with memory that enables them to learn and leverage user preferences over time. \item We present an RL framework that trains agents to generate more comprehensive reflections and update memory more effectively by using rewards derived from user behavior signals. \item Through extensive experiments and a human user study, we demonstrate that our memory improves multi-session collaboration. \end{itemize}